illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 Part of your grade in this class relies on you attending labs.
 Toward the end of every lab, we will ask you to swipe out.
 You may only leave early if you show that you have finished the lab to your lab attendant or if the lab attendant calls the time.
 If you are more than 10 minutes late to class, then your lab attendant reserves the right to not swipe you for the day.
 You may never swipe yourself out without your lab attendant's consent (any violation will result in a zero in lab attendance for the semester).
 Due to seating limitations, you are required to go to the lab section you signed up for.
 If you wish to go to any other lab section, you may:

-- Go to section ADJ at 9-10:20am in 0222.
-This section only has 7 registered students, and thus there will be room to accommodate you on a first come first served basis.
+- Go to section ADH at 7:30pm-8:50pm in 0218.
+This section only has the least registered students, and thus there will be room to accommodate you on a first come first served basis.
 - Get permission from the TA of another section to go to their section, provided
     - you will be working on your laptop in the room, or
     - there is seating available where registered students get priority.